Documentation

 Tip

-Close the technical barriers first, then optimize content.
-If an AI bot is blocked in robots.txt or a page has no markup, even perfect text won't make it into answers.
-Schema, llms.txt, and open bot access are the foundation that answer capsules and publications run on.
+Clear the technical barriers first, then work on content.
+If an AI bot is blocked in robots.txt, the engine simply can't read the page — and even perfect copy won't reach the answers.
+Bot access and llms.txt are the foundation that page improvements and publications rest on.

 Improving visibility via external publications and mentions